gryf/vimblogger_ft/README.rst

 vimblogger_ft
 =============

-vimblogger_ft is a simple reStructuredText_ to Blogger Interface through VIm_.
+vimblogger_ft is a simple reStructuredText_ to Blogger interface through VIm_.

 As the name suggest it is a filetype plugin, which helps to create blog articles in rsST format and send them to blog site.
 It also provides commands for preview in browser and delete articles.

 Requirements
 ------------